 Loosen forms carefully.
 Do not wedge pry bars, hammers, or tools against finish concrete surfaces scheduled for exposure to view.

 Store removed forms in manner that surfaces to be in contact with fresh concrete will not be damaged.
 Discard damaged forms.

 END OF SECTION

-USPS Mail Processing Facility Specification issued: 10/1/2021
+USPS MPF Specification Last Revised: 10/1/2022

-Last revised: 3/31/2010